Max Kless

 third switchback: the data is a footprint, not a mirror Link to heading

 Risk models don’t learn from “crime.”
 They learn from records: arrests, convictions, failures to appear, supervision violations.
-Those records are not a clean window into behavior.
+Those records aren’t a clean window into behavior.
 They’re a footprint left by enforcement choices, prosecutorial discretion, plea bargaining, policing intensity, and resource disparities.

 If you’ve ever debugged a production system, you know the feeling: the logs tell you what happened, but they also tell you where the logging is broken.